our organization is built on the hearts, talent, and commitment of many

 These people volunteer their time to help guide our work.

-Director: Lynn Carter
+Vice Chair: Lynn Carter

 Lynn has been a long serving member of the Greater Vancouver Community Social Services Society Board of directors.
 She served as Board Chair for many years until September 2015 and then served on the Executive Committee and other ongoing and ad hoc Board Committees.
 Lynn has over 30 years’ experience in the social services and educational sectors.
 She has worked at Langara College since 1982 as an Instructor and Chair of the Social Service Worker Program Work Department.
 She is also President of the Langara Faculty Association.